AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.5.3 =
+* Feature: Added option to display Elementor sections and widgets to logged out users
+* Feature: Added Elementor widget for Userlisting
+* Fix: An issue when repeater sub fields had similar meta name with the parent field
+* Fix: Position of password strength on the reset password form
+* Fix: An issue with the password reset shortcode generating invalid HTML in a case

 = 3.5.2 =
 * Fix: Issue with Multi-Step forms not rendering correctly
 * Fix: Issue with Map field not rendering correctly